Castleford v Wigan verdict as champions return to winning ways

 Match report

-Castleford scored the opening try in the 16th minute as Tate flew over in the corner thanks to a lovely cut-out pass.
+Castleford scored the opener in the 16th minute as Tate flew over in the corner thanks to a lovely cut-out pass.
 Chris Atkin was unable to add the extras, but the Tigers were 4-0 up.

 But the Warriors hit back just a couple of minutes later as Field threw a cut-out ball over the top to Eckersley, who raced down the right wing for 40 metres before passing it back inside to the supporting Field, who darted under the sticks.
 Keighran converted to put the Warriors in a narrow 6-4 lead.